H6WU6R/DSA3101-Group-4/README.md

 - For demo purposes, the GPG passphrase and Fernet encryption key are hardcoded in the `Decry-Encryptor.py` script. **For production, use secure methods (such as environment variables) to handle sensitive credentials.**

-### 2.5 Database
+### 2.5 Database Instruction

-To populate database, please refer to README.md inside folder `database`.
+To populate the database, please refer to README.md inside the folder `database`.

 ### 2.6 Run the program